 The popular Sony-inspired gaming console only works with a few Bluetooth headsets, unfortunately.
 As much as you can work around this by connecting a USB Bluetooth adapter that circumvents this connectivity restriction, there is no assurance that it will work with your favorite pair of Bluetooth headset.
 That aside, your best bet in making this work is going down the traditional route of plugging your headphones directly into the 3.5 mm jack.

-3. Approach Three – Using Dedicated Wireless Headphones
+3. Method Three – Using Dedicated Wireless Headphones

 Dedicated wireless headphones are becoming quite popular by the day, and it is easy to see why.
 Unlike all the above methods and workarounds, you only need to plug the base station – which comes with the headphones – into your TV 3.5mm headset jack or using the optical port and the rest is easy.
 The base station of these dedicated wireless headphones also gives a useful edge over the others as far as the range is concerned.
 As you may already know, conventional Bluetooth headphones are usually limited to less than 30 feet.
 Now, with the base station ( which transmits using radio frequency ) can work perfectly even with the span of 300 feet!